christian1980nrw/Spotmarket-Switcher/README.md

 You receive a bonus (the offer varies **between 50 and 120 euro**) for yourself and also for the project.
 Octopus has the advantage that some offers are without minimum contract term.
 They are ideal, for example, for pausing a tariff based on stock exchange prices.

-If you are from Austria you can support us [aWATTar Austria (referral link)](https://www.awattar.at/services/offers/promotecustomers) by using `3KEHMQN2F` as code.
+If you are from Austria you can support us by using [aWATTar Austria (referral link)](https://www.awattar.at/services/offers/promotecustomers).
+Please enter `3KEHMQN2F` as code.

 ## Disclaimer
 Please note the terms of use at https://github.com/christian1980nrw/Spotmarket-Switcher/blob/main/License.md